The profile of chiral skyrmions of small radius: Introduction

-Skyrmions can be found as solutions of the Landau-Lifshitz equation in the presence of DMI by numerical methods.
-The existence of such solutions has been rigorously proved \cite{Melcher_PRSA2014, Li_Melcher_JFA2018}, but so far no analytic formula for the skyrmion profile has grown out of rigorous mathematical reasoning.
+Skyrmions can be found as solutions of the Landau-Lifshitz equation in the presence of DM interaction by numerical methods.
+The existence of such solutions has been rigorously proved \cite{Melcher_PRSA2014,Li_Melcher_JFA2018}, but so far no analytic formula for the skyrmion profile has grown out of rigorous mathematical reasoning.
 Instead, an ad-hoc ansatz based on explicit domain wall profiles \cite{Braun_PRB1994} has been suggested and is widely used to examine structural and dynamic properties, see, e.g., \cite{RommingKubetzka_PRL2015, Zhou_NCOMM_2015,BuettnerLemeshBeach_srep2018}.
 Further trial profiles have been tested to this end \cite{TejoRiverosChubykalo_srep2018,TomaselloGuslienkoFinocchio_PRB2018}.

 In this paper we derive formulas for the skyrmion profile by employing asymptotic methods that give analytic approximations for the solutions of the Landau-Lifshitz equation.
-Our methods ire valid for the case of small DMI constant or large anisotropy and they can readily be extended to the case of a large external field.
-The derived solutions show the detailed features and the different length scales which are present in the skyrmion profile.
-The role of DMI for the existence of skyrmion solutions and the role of the Belavin-Polyakov solution as a universal limit of skyrmion profiles are revealed.
+Our methods are valid for the case of small DM parameter or large anisotropy and they can readily be extended to the case of a large external field.
+The derived solutions show the detailed features and the different length scales which are present in the skyrmion profile..
+The role of the DM interaction for the existence of skyrmion solutions and the role of the Belavin-Polyakov solution as a universal limit of skyrmion profiles are revealed.
+The approach of this paper fails for large skyrmion radius.
+The latter case can be handled using different techniques \cite{KomineasMelcherVenakides_arXiv2019b}.

-The availability of mathematically derived formulas will facilitate the comparison of experimentally observed profiles, particularly focusing on some of their special features, and may be useful for a variety of other purposes.
+The availability of mathematically derived formulas will facilitate the comparison of experimentally observed profiles, particularly focusing on some of their special features, and may be useful for a variety of other purposes \cite{MantelMuratovSimon_PRB2019,MantelMuratovSimon_arXiv2019}.
 Specifically, the skyrmion profile enters in an essential way in formulas for dynamical phenomena \cite{PapanicolaouTomaras_NPB1991,KomineasPapanicolaou_PhysD1996}, for example, skyrmion translation and rotation modes \cite{SchuetteGarst_PRB2014}, and it is crucial for quantitative calculations.
 Finally, the methods developed in this paper are potentially useful in the search for solutions of the Landau-Lifshitz equation in cases of skyrmion dynamics.